 Whether or not you proceed to a career in the field, you’ll obtain valuable skills that are transferable to other professions.

 Choosing Your Major

-On average, people change their jobs over twelve times during their adult lives.
-That’s why it’s so important to pick a major that has excellent career prospects right now—and that provides you with strong analytical skills that are transferable to other fields.
-That way, as the economy changes and grows, you’ll stay prepared.
+It’s important to pick a major that provides you with strong analytical skills that are transferable to other fields.
+That way, as the economy changes and grows, you may be better prepared for any changes.

 Is Forensic Studies the major that completes the bill?

-As you complete your forensic science program, you’ll develop the following skills:
+As you complete your forensic science program, you’ll be trained to develop the following skills: